nicfel/Recombination-Tutorial/README.md

 </figure>

 ## Setting up the Chain Length
 Next, we can go to the `MCMC` panel to set the chain length.
-For this analysis with just a few sequences, a chain length of 5 million should be enough.
+For this analysis that doesn't describe a too complex recombination network, a chain length of 10 million should be enough.
 This was the last step of setting up the xml and we can now save it by going to `File > Save as`

 <figure>